little512/rpg-engine/README.md

 Absolutely!
 Any changes or features you'd like to add I'm more than happy to review and consider merging with the main branch.

+If you're not sure where to start, check out the [Todo list](https://github.com/users/little512/projects/1) or the [open issues](../issues).

 ## When will it be finished?

 I have no idea.
 I'm going to keep working on it until I feel it's satisfactory enough for a full game to be made with it.